anupj/anupj.github.com/_posts/2014-06-25-return-statement-in-finally.markdown

         returnVar = 'I am set in the Finally block.';
         return returnVar;
       }
+      returnVar = 'I am set in the main function';
       return returnVar; // Execution will never reach this statement }
   }